I5UCC/VRCThumbParamsOSC/README.md

 # <img src="https://github.com/I5UCC/VRCThumbParamsOSC/blob/468e25fb16f03daac756d693656c784094518efb/src/icon.ico" width="32" height="32"> ThumbParamsOSC
-OSC program that makes SteamVR controller thumb positions (and some more usefull things) accessible as Avatar Parameters.
+OSC program that makes SteamVR controller thumb positions (and some more useful things) accessible as Avatar Parameters.

 Works for both VRChat and ChilloutVR but requires an OSC Mod when used in ChilloutVR.